 Chicago Semester is a unique opportunity to gain experience living, learning, and working in a large metropolitan city.
 As an internship and seminar program, Chicago Semester has opportunities for juniors and seniors from all majors.
 Recognized nationally as an Experiential Education Program of the Year, students will be placed in an internship in their field, as well as take seminar courses that fulfill CORE requirements.

-The Studies Program in Contemporary Europe (SPICE) is an exciting program that gives students the opportunity to study and live in the Netherlands for the spring semester.
-The program is a cooperative program with VIAA, a university in Zwolle, Netherlands.
+The Viaa Exchange is an exciting program that gives students the opportunity to study and live in the Netherlands for the spring semester.
+It is a cooperative program with VIAA, a university in Zwolle, Netherlands.
 Students live with host families and have opportunities to interact with Dutch students as they study in one of four tracks: Western Culture, Nursing, Education, and International Business.
-This program is open to sophomores, juniors and seniors.
+The program is open to sophomores, juniors, and seniors.

 The Semester in Zambia is a unique opportunity for students to experience life as a student in Africa.
 Students will study at Northrise University, a Christian institution in Zambia.
 Choose from coursework in business, information technology, theology, or agriculture while building relationships with students in sub-Saharan Africa.
 This program, open to sophomores, juniors, and seniors, will give you a first-hand view into the struggles and joys of life in Zambia.